tteeoo/static-website/src/about.md

 ## This Website

-Made with [ssg](https://www.romanzolotarev.com/ssg.html), self-hosted on a Raspberry Pi running Ubuntu Server.
+Made with [ssg](https://www.romanzolotarev.com/ssg.html), self-hosted on a Raspberry Pi.